Sensory User's Manual

 The odor vapor must contact receptors

-deep in each uppermost nasal cavity, they are brownish-yellow, roughly
+deep in each uppermost nasal cavity.
+These membranes are brownish-yellow, roughly

 the size of a postage stamp, about two centimeters thick and covered